ihmeuw/pseudopeople/docs/source/noise/index.rst

     -
   * - SSN
     - W-2 and 1099, SSA
-    - "Borrowed" SSN, leave a field blank, write the wrong digits, make typos
+    - "Borrowed" SSN, leave a field blank, write the wrong digits, OCR, make typos
     - Note that "borrowed" SSN only applies to the W-2 and 1099 dataset
   * - Income / wages
     - W-2 and 1099
-    - Leave a field blank, make typos
+    - Leave a field blank, OCR, make typos
     - Note that wages and income are on separate tax forms and noise is applied to each separately
   * - Employer ID
     - W-2 and 1099
-    - Leave a field blank, write the wrong digits, make typos
+    - Leave a field blank, write the wrong digits, OCR, make typos
     -
   * - Employer name
     - W-2 and 1099
-    - Leave a field blank, make typos
+    - Leave a field blank, OCR, make typos
     -
   * - Type of tax form
     - W-2 and 1099